OmarDuran/nfempy/src/topology/topology_check_list.md

 - New parts will are going to inherit the physical tag from the object shape

+# Notes on graphs:
+Important quantities:

+- in degree: 0 for higher dimensional objects
+- out degree: 0 for vertex
+- subgraphs: in the sense of `G.subgraph(nodes_to_include).copy()`

 ## Check list for intersections
 Marked items should be understood as tested.